katjaweb/running-assistant-rag/README.md

 Follow these steps to set up and run the Running Assistant App.

-Make sure you have docker and and Python 3.12 installed.
+Make sure you have docker and Python 3.12 installed.
 For this project Python Version 3.12.1 and docker Version 27.5.1-1 were used.

 **Install dependencies**